Romio1310/PortfoliGS/README.md

 ## License & Usage

 This portfolio is MIT-licensed so you are free to use it as an inspiration or you can just copy the whole thing (excluding my personal content of course), I don't really mind.
-Just make sure you link back to [victoreke.com][site] on the footer section as attribution to the original source.
+Just make sure you link back to [gurdeepsingh.tech][site] on the footer section as attribution to the original source.

 <!-- Link Refs -->